 This 1-credit interdisciplinary capstone seminar serves as a culminating experience for all prospective Honors Program graduates.
 The course is intended to explicitly engage students in reflection on what they have learned at Wilkes and how they can advance those skills and insights along their future personal and professional trajectories.
 Consequently, the course depends on students’ consistent investment in critically assessing what they have learned during their undergraduate education, how that can be communicated to others, and what that makes possible for future endeavors.

-18 additional honors credits, six of which must be at the 300 level or above
+In addition to the above, students must take 18 additional honors credits, six of which must be at the 300 level or above.

 - A full semester abroad earns a waiver of 6 honors credits at the 300 level.